0x41gawor/kubebuilder/creating-an-api.md

 # Kubernets API
-As you might know to manage resources in K8s cluster, `kube-api-server` exposes an REST API.
+As you might know for the purpose of  managing objects in K8s cluster, `kube-api-server` exposes an REST API.

 E.g. for managing a resources of a [kind Pod we have endpoints](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.26/#pod-v1-core):
 - `POST /api/v1/namespaces/{namespace}/pods`                -> Creation